 The Fourteenth Amendment applies to excessive force claims brought by pretrial detainees.
 Specifically, the Supreme Court has held, "It is clear ... that the Due Process Clause protects a pretrial detainee from the use of excessive force that amounts to punishment."
 Graham v.
 Connor, 490 U.S. 386, 395 n.10 (1989).
-More recently, in Kingsley v.
-Hendrickson, 135 S. Ct.
-2466, 2472 (2015), the Supreme Court held that to prove an excessive force claim under the Fourteenth Amendment, a pretrial detainee must show that the officers' use of force was "objectively" unreasonable; the detainee is not required to show that the officers were "subjectively" aware that their use of force was unreasonable.
+In Kingsley v.
+Hendrickson, 576 U.S. 389, 395 (2015), the Supreme Court held that to prove an excessive force claim under the Fourteenth Amendment, a pretrial detainee must show that the officers' use of force was "objectively" unreasonable; the detainee is not required to show that the officers were "subjectively" aware that their use of force was unreasonable.
+Claims of excessive force asserted by pretrial detainees, while governed by the Fourteenth Amendment's Due Process Clause, are likewise analyzed under an objective reasonableness standard.
+See Kingsley, 576 U.S. at 395 (holding that excessive force claims asserted by pretrial detainees are governed under an objective reasonableness standard which should account for the government's need to maintain order).
+"The following considerations may bear on the reasonableness (or unreasonableness) of the force used: 'the relationship between the need for the use of force and the amount of force used; the extent of the plaintiff's injury; any effort made by the officer to temper or to limit the amount of force; the severity of the security problem at issue; the threat reasonably perceived by the officer; and whether the plaintiff was actively resisting."
+Id. at 397; accord Bell v.
+Williams, 108 F.4th 809, 819 (9th Cir.
+2024) (citing Kingsley factors bearing on reasonableness of force used.).

 In Hyde v.
 City of Willcox, 23 F.4th 863 (9th Cir.
-2022), the Ninth Circuit held that the use of force is constitutionally excessive when officers continue to use force after a pretrial detainee had been restrained and is not resisting, at least where the officers had sufficient time to realize that the defendant could no longer resist and did not pose a threat.
-"The following considerations may bear on the reasonableness (or unreasonableness) of the force used: 'the relationship between the need for the use of force and the amount of force used; the extent of the plaintiff's injury; any effort made by the officer to temper or to limit the amount of force; the severity of the security problem at issue; the threat reasonably perceived by the officer; and whether the plaintiff was actively resisting."
-Id. at 870 (quoting Kingsley v.
-Hendrickson, 576 U.S. 389, 397 (2015)).
+2022), the Ninth Circuit held that the use of force was constitutionally excessive when officers continued to use force after a pretrial detainee had been restrained and was not resisting, at least where the officers had sufficient time to realize that the detainee could no longer resist and did not pose a threat.
+Id. at 871.
 "The most important factor is whether the suspect posed an immediate threat."
-Id. (citng Mattos v.
+Id. at 870(citing Mattos v.
 Agarano, 661 F.3d 433, 441 (9th Cir.
 2011) (en banc)).
 "This analysis is not static, and the reasonableness of force may change as the circumstances evolve."
-Id. (citing Jones v.
+Hyde, 23 F.4th at 870 (citing Jones v.
 Las Vegas Metro.
 Police Dep't, 873 F.3d 1123, 1130 (9th Cir.
 2017)).
+Courts review these claims "from the perspective of a reasonable officer on the scene," and take into account the particular facts and circumstances of each case.
+Bell, 108 F.4th at 819 (quoting Kingley, 576 U.S. at 397).